milkybonestudio/yomu/README.md

  &nbsp;&nbsp;This is basically the entire game.
 If you wanna install and change some things it`s fine.
 But the code is in portuguese, at least 90%.
 Some people encrypt information with aes, I just use brazil language.
 I will just not show the files in production, generally in the first draft I make some questionable jokes that just after I read one day later I realise that was written in the worst way possible.
 The actual content used in the game will be show and can be modified.<br>
  &nbsp;&nbsp;Actual functionality code would be hard to implement, but I will develop in a way that makes create change content/date more easy.
 Things like change images, alternative visual novel scripts, change character's internal data will be more easy

+ > [!CAUTION]
+> The code now is a little messy because I am changing a bunch of stuff. so the majority of it is just pure :x: useless :x:

  &nbsp;&nbsp;A short introduction of how to read the code: